ahsanghalib/multi-player/README.md

 # multi-player

-It's a simple player library, wihout any UI, main perpose it use to use these libraries in a single player to play DRM & Non-DRM content, it uses following libraries.
-1. Hls.js
-2. ShakaPlayer
-3. DashJS
+This is a straightforward player library designed without a user interface.
+Its primary purpose is to consolidate various libraries into a single player for playing both DRM and non-DRM content.
+The library integrates HLS.js, ShakaPlayer, and DASH.js.